March 6 2014

 Erectile dysfunction or impotence, difficulty with blood flow

-Erectile dysfunction is defined as the consistent inability to obtain or maintain an erection for satisfactory sexual relations.
+Erectile dysfunction is defined as the consistent inability to obtain or maintain an erection for satisfactory sexual relations while loss of Libido is the loss of sexual desire.
 For many years patients relied on pharmaceutical medications for erectile dysfunction treatment, but now there is a growing number of effective herbal products and supplements, providing a natural alternative or herbal remedy to erectile dysfunction drugs.

 Herbal breast enhancement or enlargement